artofmarketingscience/artofmarketingscience.github.io/_posts/2017-02-18-DS-intro_to_python_and_pandas.markdown

 ---
 layout: post
 title:  "Intro To Python and Pandas"
-author: Jason Fong
+author: "Jason Fong"
-categories: [Data Sandbox]
+categories: ["Data Sandbox"]
-image: assets/images/16.jpg
+image: /assets/images/2017-02-18-intro_to_python_and_pandas/gangster_panda.jpg
 ---

 Python is one of the most popular and fastest growing software languages used in data analytics today and there are many reasons for that.
 I will cover majority of the topics in this blog in Python and occasionally R.